JMarkstrom/fido2-tools-collection/README.md

 [Terms of Use (ToU) Passkeys](#terms-of-use-tou-passkeys)

 ## Security Key EOBO
-Security Key EOBO (Enrollment On Behalf Of) is a simple Python script that facilitates Yubikey configuration and enrollment with Microsoft Entra ID.
+Security Key EOBO (Enrollment On Behalf Of) is a simple Python script that facilitates Yubikey configuration and enrollment in Microsoft Entra ID.

 **NOTE**: This project is found in a separate repository.